All on 4 in Mexico

 • Medications

 In the United States, you can expect to pay an average of $25,000 – $40,000 USD per arch.
 That means nearly $50,000 – $80,000 USD for a full-mouth restoration!.
-These outrageous costs are why so many people look for all-on-4 procedures outside of the United States.
+These outrageous costs are why so many people look for All on 4 procedures outside of the United States.

-If you look for dental implants or all-on-4s in Mexico, you can save up to 60% of the total cost of your treatment compared to the United States.
+If you look for dental implants or All on 4s in Mexico, you can save up to 60% of the total cost of your treatment compared to the United States.
 If you want more information about the prices of dental implants in Mexico, please check our special offers and prices page here.

-Is the All-on-4 a permanent solution?
+Is the All on 4 a

-Actual SOTA Dental patients.
+Actual SOTA Dental patient

-A properly done all-on-4 can last a very long time with proper care.
-Brushing, rinsing, cleaning, and general care are important habits for an all-on-4 patient.
+A properly done All on 4 can last a very long time with proper care.
+Brushing, rinsing, cleaning, and general care are important habits for an All on 4 patient.
 Furthermore, implant longevity depends on several other factors like:

 • Oral habits – How do you take care of your teeth?
 Do you follow the oral health guidelines like flossing?
 Please feel free to explore this link for further information on oral health.